 Catherine Street, 2018

-A hoarding of greenery, a flow of redemption can be seen in NOW at the Scottish National Gallery of Modern Art (Modern One) in Edinburgh until 16 September 2018.
+A hoarding of greenery, a flow of redemption was exhibited in NOW at the Scottish National Gallery of Modern Art (Modern One) in Edinburgh from 24 March to 16 September 2018.

 Catherine Street studied at Edinburgh College of Art.
 Recent exhibitions and performances include those at Talbot Rice Gallery, Edinburgh, the Reid Gallery at the Glasgow School of Art and the Hunterian Gallery, Glasgow.
 The artist lives and works in Edinburgh.